Product Management

 Everything & nothing

-As product managers we need to have empathy for users: who they are, how they think about our product and how they are likely to respond in different situations.
+Being a great product manager demands a wide range of skills.
+We need to have empathy for users: who they are, how they think about our product and how they are likely to respond in different situations.
 We need to think analytically.
 We’ll spend more time looking at spreadsheets than looking at code.
 On the other hand, we need aesthetic judgement, a sense of style and an understanding of design trade-offs.
 We need to write clearly and communicate well with others, both internally and externally.
 We need to think like a marketer, because making things that people will love is hard.
 We need to be comfortable working with a variety of different people, both technical and non-technical.
-Last but not least, we need to understand that we can achieve a lot in this role provided we don’t need to take all the credit for ourselves.
+Last but not least, it helps to be low-ego because often nobody will notice the work unless things go wrong.

 Product managers need to be a bridge between the product team and the customer.
 In the early stages we also fill any gaps.
 For example, if there is no sales team then we are the sales team.
 If we come from a technical background we need to build our skills in these other areas.
-It’s rare that a product manager is great at all of these things.
-The best product managers I’ve worked with are heads-up developers who can code but don’t want to anymore.
-If we aren’t technical, we need to understand enough about how the product is built so we can communicate effectively.
+It’s rare that a product manager is great at all these things.
+The best product managers I’ve worked with are heads-up developers who can code but don’t want to any more.
+Those who aren’t technical need at least to understand enough about how the product is built so they can communicate effectively.

 A great product manager helps teams create products that customers love.